idia640/presentations/week02/PITCHME.md

 Note:

 This point of this segment is to help you understand the importance of questioning assumptions and to think like a scientist.
+Part of how you will be persuasive in your own design pitches is using science as evidence where you can.

 ---
 ## Scientists are people